The Tale of Despereaux (film): Production

-The film's production was marred by disagreements and malpractice, or accusations thereof, between the French, British and North American staff.
+The film's production was marred by disagreements and malpractice, or accusations thereof, between the French, British, and American staff.
 Sylvain Chomet was employed early by Gary Ross and Allison Thomas as director, before the film was approved for funding by Relativity Media, with pre-production (including character design, the first drafts of the screenplay written by Will McRobb and Chris Viscardi, and the addition of the original character of Boldo) taking place at his studio, Django Films in Edinburgh.
 Chomet came up against creative and ethical differences with the producers and was eventually fired from the project and thrown out of the studio space allocated to the film.
 Mike Johnson was hired to replace Chomet as director, before the role went to Sam Fell and Rob Stevenhagen.

-Music
+Soundtrack

 The score of The Tale of Despereaux was composed and conducted by William Ross, who recorded his score with the Hollywood Studio Symphony at the Sony Scoring Stage.
+The soundtrack was released on December 16, 2008, by Back Lot Music and Intrada Records.
+The soundtrack includes the songs "Soup" and "It's Great To Be a Rat", both written by Dave Stewart, Gary Ross, and Glen Ballard.